What Is the Powder Coating Process? How Does It Work?

 Once the powder coating process is complete, quality control and post-coating finishing are critical to ensure performance and appearance meet industrial standards.
 Visual inspection is the first step in identifying powder coating defects and solutions.
 Common issues include orange peel texture, pinholes and inconsistent powder coating thickness control.
 These visual cues often indicate problems in surface preparation, powder coating application techniques or curing.

 To verify proper coating depth, professionals use magnetic gauges for metal surfaces or ultrasonic testers for non-metal substrates.
-Ensuring consistent thickness is especially important for industrial powder coating applications where protection and durability are essential.
+Ensuring consistent thickness is especially important for industrial powder coat applications where protection and durability are essential.

 Adhesion testing is also important.
 The crosshatch test is a widely used method that scores the coating and applies tape to see if any powder coating flakes or peels.
 Poor adhesion often indicates issues during surface preparation or curing.